agataben/ATS/ats/anomaly_detectors/Stats_models/README.txt

     -----------
     Obtain and PRINT the OUPUT in terms of percentage of the total outliers detected by the COM, HAR an NHAR methodologies, along with the number of false positive.
+    NOTE: The function 'fDemo' contains the individual functions to run the COM, HAR an NHAR methodologies singularly in case you want to split them, s.t. 'fCOM(mRes,mDRes)' run the COM method, 'fARcorsi(mRes, mDRes)' run the HAR method and 'fNHAR(mRes , mDRes,          epochs=50)' run the NHAR method.
+The input are the matrix nxd of d time series with n obs ('mRes') and its first difference ('mDRes').
+    The first output for all functions is the array of outliers locations.

     Parameters
     -------